denoland/docs/runtime/manual/advanced/jsx_dom/css.md

+---
-# Parsing and Stringifying CSS
+title: "Parsing and Stringifying CSS"
+---

 If you want to parse CSS to a abstract syntax tree (AST) then there are two solutions you might want to consider: